Staff COVID-19 Frequently asked questions

 From 23rd March 2020 we will be temporarily closing all of our guest rooms.
 This is to limit the number of new people coming into a development with the aim of limiting the potential spread of infection.
 The guest rooms may also be needed for emergency situations and so will need to be available.
 If customers have family or friends due to stay in one of our guest rooms on or after this date, please could you advise them of this situation.

-Whilst we do not want our customers to become isolated, the Government’s advice is that you should be self-isolating and limiting tenants visitors to those providing personal care or support inside your home and inside the development.
+Whilst we do not want our customers to become isolated, the Government’s advice remains that you should be self-isolating and limiting your visitors to those providing personal care or support inside your home and inside the development.

 We recognise that for many of our customer’s, health professionals and carers play a vital role.
 These staff will comply with infection control procedures as required.
 Bield will not restrict access to developments for these professionals, but requests that everyone visiting a development takes recommended hygiene actions to prevent the incidence or spread of infection and acts according to the Government guidance.